accretional/statue/content/docs/new-site-checklist.md

 Follow this checklist to replace placeholder content and make the site your own.

+> **Want to contribute back?** Statue welcomes contributions of components, themes, and templates.
+It only takes a single command to submit a PR. **[Learn more →](https://github.com/accretional/statue/blob/main/CONTRIBUTING.md)**

 ## 🎯 Essential Setup

 ### ✅ 1.
 Update Site Configuration